on June 1, 2021 (last modified on May 11, 2022) • 12 minute read

 Adding a Facebook CTA button isn’t rocket science.
 Follow these steps and you’ll be able add a call to action to your ad in no time:

 Remember: the list of call-to-action buttons that you can see differs according to the marketing objective you pick.
+Not sure what the most common ad objectives are among Facebook experts, here’s what we learned in this study on Facebook ads.

 And what about eliminating the CTA button altogether?